Xuanzang: Kingdoms of Takka, Jalamdhara, Sthanesvara, Mathura, Matipura, Kapitha

 After crossing Ganges, he entered into the country of Matipura.
 Here, according to Xuanzang, half of the population is Buddhist and the other believe in heterodox religions.
 The climate is cooler and more temperate, its people are honest and esteem learning.
-The king is Shudra by caste and worships at the deva temples.
+The king of this country worships at the deva temples.
 The Matipura country has ten monasteries and over eight hundred monks, mostly studying Hinayana.
 Over fifty deva temples are frequented by the heretics here.
 Xuanzang describes the sastras composed and under study at the major Buddhist monasteries of Matipura.
 This region has the city of Mayura, densely populated and with a great deva temple near the Ganges river.
 The heretics call it the "Gate of the Ganges".
 People from all five parts of India – east, north, west, south, central – come here crossing long distances on pilgrimage and to bathe at these gates.
 This place has numerous rest and almshouses, where the "isolated, solitary and needy people get free food and medical service".
 North of this place is the country of Brahmapura, densely populated with prosperous and rich people.
 Colder in climate, here people are rude and violent by custom.
 This region has five Buddhist monasteries and ten deva temples.
 Southeast of here, states Xuanzang, is the country of Ahicchattra with ten monasteries and a thousand monks belonging to the Sammitiya sect of Hinayana Buddhism.
 It has five deva temples where heretics smear their bodies with ashes.
 The country of Vilashana and Kapitha are south and southeast of Ahicchattra.
 Most people in Vilashana are non-Buddhists, and there are two monasteries here with three hundred Buddhist monks.
 In Kapitha, there are four monasteries teaching Hinayana Buddhism, and they have over a thousand monks.
 Along with these Buddhist institution, Kapitha has ten deva temples.
 Kapitha, states Xuanzang, has a "beautifully constructed monastery with many lofty and spacious buildings adoerned with exquisite carvings" (Li Rongxi translation).
 It has Buddha statue at the top, Indra statue at left of the entrance and Brahma statue to the right.